teemupaloniemi/scaling-happiness/README.md

 ###  Running the program

 0. Clone the reository and move to project directory: `git clone <repository_url_goes here>` and `cd scaling-happiness/project`
+1. Install required packages using `pip3 install -r requirements.txt`
-1. Run the server: `python3 manage.py runserver`
+2. Run the server: `python3 manage.py runserver` (or `python3 manage.py runsslserver --certificate cert.pem --key key.pem` for encrypted version)
+  - If sslserver is run you must give a PEM pass phrase which is `cybermooc`
-2. Test each vulnerability by setting `PATCHN = False` in the `project/med/views.py`-file.
-(N is an integer from 0 to 2)
+3. Test each vulnerability by setting `PATCHN = False` in the `project/med/views.py`-file.
+4. Test encrypted messaging using tcpdump.
+(I have included sample run results in `project/ssl.txt` and `project/nossl.txt` )

 ## Vulnerabilities: